EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ### Clean Up

-**TODO**:

-I think in this section we have to do this:

-- Cleaning Up the dataset
-	- Removing the duplicates
-	- Removing random shit we don't need (Like dropping some columns.
-Like "reviewId" is useless.)
-- Visualizing and understanding the dataset
+This section is just to create a cleaned up dataset.
+By removing the useless columns.
+And maybe adding some extra useful columns.
+And Removing the duplicates.

+This is done in the file [`data_cleanup.ipynb`](data_cleanup.ipynb)

+This will generate a new dataset: __bla bla bla__

 ---